 Living with metabolic syndrome

-Metabolic syndrome is a lifelong condition that will require changes in your lifestyle.
-If you already have heart disease or diabetes, follow your healthcare provider’s recommendations for managing these conditions.
+Metabolic syndrome is a lifelong condition that will need changes in your lifestyle.
+If you already have heart disease or diabetes, follow your healthcare provider’s directions for managing these.

 - A healthy diet